Robertfarb/whiteboarding-curriculum/w12/day3.md

       * [Heapsort 1][heapsort1]
       * [Heapsort 2][heapsort2]

-### Evening
-#### Alumni Panel
-* Guest Alumni Panel at 6:30pm (optional, recommended)
-  * Ask about life as a software engineer, tips for people coming from an App Academy background, strategies for the job search, and more!

 ### Bonus

 * Start on some linked list problems from [Elements of Programming Interview][elements-book] or [HackerRank][hackerrank].